yangshun/tech-interview-handbook/contents/algorithms/string.md

 Ask about input character set and case sensitivity.
 Usually the characters are limited to lowercase Latin characters, for example a to z.

-When you need to compare strings where the order isn’t important (like anagram), you may consider using a HashMap as a counter.
+When you need to compare strings where the order isn't important (like anagram), you may consider using a HashMap as a counter.
 If your language has a built-in Counter class like Python, ask to use that instead.

 If you need to keep a counter of characters, a common mistake is to say that the space complexity required for the counter is O(n).
 The space required for a counter is O(1) not O(n).
 This is because the upper bound is the range of characters, which is usually a fixed constant of 26.
 The input set is just lowercase Latin characters.